kanelv/kanelv/README.md

 ## Goal
 - 🔭 I’m currently working on an interesting project regarding Smart Grid.
 - 🌱 I’m currently learning to get AWS SAA-C02.
+I am pleasure to share with you guys what I have followed for learning [AWS SAA-C02](https://github.com/kanelv/AWS-SAA-C02-Course).
+- 🌱 I’m currently improving algorithms knowledge and shaping my coding style day by day following based on [a good plan shared by a man](https://github.com/kanelv/coding-interview-university/tree/master).
+- 🤔 I will try to write my blog about my works and how I enjoy my own life at [here](https://kanelv.github.io/).
+But know I have nothing...
+I will be updated soon
 ## Regrets

 Now, I have just completed the M.Eng.
 I want to come back here to build some of my projects and track myself for learning new things to shape myself personally.
 That will help me improve myself